graeter-group/SITH/README.md

 # SITH
-repo for refactorization of JEDI code
+redesign and simplification of JEDI approach

 Sectioning/Subdivision/Sundering of
 Internal